DimaJoyti/go-pro/README.md

 This isn't just a course - it's a complete learning ecosystem that includes:

-- **📚 Interactive Course Content**: 15 progressive lessons from basics to microservices
+- **📚 Interactive Course Content**: 20 progressive lessons from basics to production systems
 - **💻 Hands-on Exercises**: Real coding challenges with automated testing
 - **🔧 Backend API**: Go-based REST API for the learning platform
 - **🌐 Frontend Dashboard**: Next.js-based learning interface